Managing Database Files (SQL Server Express)

 Preserving Database Files During Uninstall

 When you uninstall SQL Server Express, the main SQL Server Express database file is deleted, as are any sample database files installed in the default directory.
 All user-created database files are preserved.
 If you want to preserve changes you have made to sample databases, you must copy the database files out of the default data directory before uninstalling SQL Server Express.
-The database files can then be attached to a new instance of SQL Server.
+The database files can then be attached to a new instance of SQL Server Express or SQL Server 2005.
 It is also a good practice to back up user-created database files on a regular schedule.